YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A useful morning check separates caffeine dose, heart rate, stimulant stacking, and hydration before a long procedure.

-Many international patients arrive in Istanbul after a flight, time zone change, poor sleep, or a busy work week.
+Many international visitors arrive in Istanbul after a flight, time zone change, poor sleep, or a busy work week.
 The temptation is obvious.
-They want to push through fatigue with an energy drink and look normal in the consultation.
+You want to push through fatigue, look alert in the consultation, and avoid admitting that travel has affected you.
 I understand the thought, but forced alertness is not the same as being medically ready.

 If you need an energy drink because you barely slept, the sleep problem itself matters.
 Poor sleep can increase anxiety, raise perceived pain, make instructions harder to follow, and leave you more reactive during a long operation.
 The better plan is to protect the night before surgery, arrive early enough to rest, and mention a difficult travel day before the procedure begins.

-Patients who struggle with sleep after surgery can also read sleepless nights and FUE graft growth.
+If sleep becomes a concern after the operation, sleepless nights and FUE graft growth is a separate recovery question.
 The same principle applies before surgery.
-Do not use stimulants to cover a problem the clinic should know about.
+Do not use stimulants to cover a problem I should hear about before the procedure begins.

 Energy drinks can confuse the normal fasting and hydration plan.
 Some are sugary, some are acidic, and some irritate the stomach.
-A patient may drink one because he thinks liquid calories are different from food, or because he wants to avoid feeling weak.
-That is not a safe way to interpret surgery instructions.
+A drink may feel lighter than food, but that does not mean it fits the written instruction for your procedure day.

-Follow the written fasting plan given by your clinic.
-If there is any chance of sedation, nausea risk, diabetes, reflux, blood pressure issues, or other medical history, the instruction becomes even more important.
-I explain the wider framework in fasting before hair transplant because fasting is not a casual rule that should be adjusted from online comments.
+Follow the fasting plan given by your clinic.
+If sedation, nausea risk, diabetes, reflux, blood pressure issues, or other medical history is part of the case, the instruction becomes even more important.
+I explain the wider framework in fasting before hair transplant because fasting is not a rule to reinterpret from online comments.

-Hydration also needs balance.
-Drinking water steadily is different from loading sugar and caffeine into the body.
-If you feel weak before surgery, ask the clinic what to do.
-Do not try to fix it with a large energy drink on the way to the clinic.
+Water and an energy drink are not the same kind of preparation.
+Steady hydration is different from loading sugar and caffeine into the body.
+If you feel weak before surgery, ask what to do rather than trying to fix the feeling with a large energy drink on the way to the clinic.

-For that reason, I ask patients to list normal products, not only prescription medicine.
+For that reason, I ask for normal products, not only prescription medicine.
 Decongestants deserve particular care because they can affect blood pressure and heart rhythm.
 If you use cold tablets or nasal products around surgery, read decongestants before FUE and bring the product name to your medication review.

-The gym supplement category has the same problem.
-Some products are advertised as focus, pump, fat burning, or pre workout support.
-The label may not feel medical, but the effect on the body can still matter.
+Gym supplements have the same problem.
+Some products are advertised for focus, pump, fat burning, or pre workout support.
+The label may not feel medical, but the body still responds to the ingredients.
 My article on pre workout supplements after hair transplant explains why these products should wait until training itself is safe.

 After FUE, the first priority is stable healing.
-Grafts need gentle handling, the scalp needs clean aftercare, and the patient needs to follow washing, sleeping, and medication instructions.
-An energy drink after surgery is not usually a direct graft damage event, but it may still be a poor choice if it worsens sleep, anxiety, reflux, dehydration, or blood pressure.
+Grafts need gentle handling, the scalp needs clean aftercare, and the medication, washing, and sleeping instructions need to stay clear.
+An energy drink after surgery is not usually a direct graft damage event, but it can still be a poor choice if it worsens sleep, anxiety, reflux, dehydration, or blood pressure.

 The first days after surgery are not the time to test your tolerance.
 If you are tired, choose rest before stimulants.
 If you are thirsty, choose water.
-If you are weak, ask for recovery advice.
-If you feel your heart racing, do not add more caffeine and wait for it to settle in silence.
+If you feel weak, ask for recovery advice.
+If your heart is racing, do not add more caffeine and wait in silence.

 Energy drink choices during early FUE recovery